IgorWnek/deno-aidevs-cli/README.md

 # Deno AI Devs CLI

-A command-line tool to fetch and display web page content, with form submission capabilities and AI-powered question answering.
+## About the Project

+A command-line tool for AI Developer Course challenges, built with Deno and TypeScript.
+It helps automate solving various programming challenges by integrating with AI models through their APIs.

 This is my project developed during the AI Devs 3 course in which I was a participant.